muzz-procogia/rmarkdown-techtalk/README.md

 As we set the options for the figures in each code chunk, we may notice that some code chunk options are repeated throughout the report.
 When this happens, we may want to consider setting these options globally instead of locally.
 When we're specifying options locally, we add them to each code chunk and they impact only the code contained in that chunk.
 If we set the options globally instead, they will apply to all figures throughout the code chunks in the report.

 ## 10. Setting options globally
 Notice the code chunk that appears when we create a new Markdown file, at the beginning of the file, in the code chunk named setup.
 In this chunk, the knitr package is being called with knitr and two colons.
 The knitr package is what runs each code chunk and knits the document.
 In this chunk, knitr will use the specified options as global defaults for each chunk in the document when the file is knit.
 Following opts_chunk dollar sign set(), we can add the options that we want to set globally to the parentheses before the echo equals TRUE argument.
 For example, here we add fig-dot-align equals left in quotations, and when we knit the report we see the alignment reflected in all figures throughout the document.
-We'll discuss the include and echo options that appear in this chunk later in the course.
+We'll discuss the include and echo options that appear in this chunk later in the talk.

 ## 11. Adding captions
 In addition to modifying the formatting of the figure, we can also add a caption to each figure, using fig-dot-cap and including the caption in quotations.
 Here, we've added a caption to label the first plot as Figure 1-point-1 and to specify which fiscal years the plot displays.